 Bedly is likely an extreme case of what can go wrong with co-living, however the story still should serve as reminder that potential renters need to vet co-living companies just as carefully as any rental situation.

 We asked Michelle Itkowitz, the founder of the Itkowitz law firm and creator of the Tenant Learning Platform, which offers online classes on navigating NYC housing, to weigh in on how to evaluate a co-living company and determine if it is safe and sound.
 Below, some tips on what to ask and look for.

 Read the reviews

-You do it for restaurants, movies, hotels—you should do it for your next living situation.
+You do it for restaurants, movies, and hotels—you should do it for your next living situation.
 Check out Yelp for reviews, social feeds for mentions, and Google for news stories.
 Look up the company on the Better Business Bureau to see if it’s accredited and find out its grade.
-(Case in point: Bedly is not accredited, and has an “F” rating, as well as several negative reviews and complaints.)
+(Case in point: Bedly was not accredited, and had an “F” rating, as well as several negative reviews and complaints.)

 While bigger is not always better, it’s also worth looking into how many apartments or buildings a company manages.
 How long have they been around?
 What’s their track record?

 This is a big one.
 As we’ve written about before, even though you might have a private room, your lease should be for the entire apartment, not a single room.
 It is, in fact, illegal to rent out a single room unless a building has a certificate of occupancy permitting it.
 SROs, or single-room occupancies, which do allow this type of living situation, are subject to different laws and safety measures.